Picolab/pico-engine/packages/pico-engine/public/docs/krl/modules/ctx.md

 The `ctx` module provides context information and actions for running code.
 Context includes the pico, ruleset, and engine the code is running for and on.

+## ctx:picoId

+Get the identifier for the pico assigned by the engine.

 ## ctx:rid

 Get the ruleset id (rid) string.